 If I have more than 6 bottles in my annual shipments, will I still get complimentary shipping?

 Absolutely.
 Each of the 3 annual shipments attract complimentary shipping, so feel free to add as many bottles as you like, however you must have a minimum of 6 bottles at a minimum value of $250.

 If I’m in the Lefty tier and I place an order for wine separate to my 3 annual shipments, will I get complimentary shipping?

 As a Lefty, you’ll receive complimentary shipping on orders of 12+ bottles.

 Why do the Mollydooker Shake?

 When we bottle our wine, rather than use additional sulphites to prevent oxidisation, we use nitrogen.
 We use nitrogen to protect the wine because it’s a flavourless and odourless gas, however when you use nitrogen in winemaking it compresses the flavour and feel – if you think of flavour as a big round ball the nitrogen flattens the back end of the round ball.
-As soon as you do the Mollydooker Shake it releases the nitrogen and the flavour ‘pops back out’ to it’s full size again.
+As soon as you do the Mollydooker Shake it releases the nitrogen and the flavour ‘pops back out’ to its full size again.

 Should I shake all my Mollydookers?

-Please shake all our red wines up until they are two years old (from their vintage date).
+Please shake all our red wines up until they are five years old (from their vintage date).
 Please do not shake our whites & rosé because we use very little nitrogen in our winemaking of these wines, because the CO2 that is produced during primary fermentation protects the wine from oxidation.
 Last but not least, please do not shake our sparkling wines because there will be quite an explosion!